 Camino de Santiago Packing list

+What to pack for the Camino de Santiago?
 What is the definitive Camino de Santiago Packing List?

 Here are our tips for the ultimate Camino de Santiago Packing list.
 As this is a question we get asked a lot we decided to put this help page for you.